You would never guess the beauty that the Pattaya Islands hold considering they are so close to Pattaya City and Bangkok.

 By far the best way to explore the Pattaya Islands is by a specialized boat trip.
 It is possible to take a ferry from Pattaya’s Bali Hai Pier over to Koh Larn Island if you don’t mind the hustle and bustle of hundreds of day tripper tourists.
-The ferry like most boats in Pattaya, takes around 50mins to the near island of Koh Larn.
-Snorkel Pattaya’s Luxury Speed boat services takes you directly from the beach to islands away from the crowds and can reach the far Pattaya Islands within 35min!
+The ferry like most boats in Pattaya takes around 50mins to the near island of Koh Larn.
+Snorkel Pattaya’s Luxury Speed boat services take you directly from the beach to islands away from the crowds and can reach the far Pattaya Islands within 35min!

-Snorkel Pattaya Near Islands
+Snorkel in Pattaya Near Islands

-Snorkel Pattaya Far Islands
+Snorkeling in Pattaya Far Islands

 Consists of 3 main larger islands and the smaller satellite islands that surround them: Koh Phai, Koh Man Whichai and Koh Rin.
 The Pearls of Pattaya, Koh Phai has large soft sandy beaches and shallow reef a few feet from where the waves lap the shore.
-Koh Man Whichai, slighty deeper for a more advanced snorkeler can offer some larger fish to witness.
+Koh Man Wichai slightly deeper for a more advanced snorkeler can offer some larger fish to witness.
 Koh Rin’s south east point is a stunning shallow reefs.
 One of the best in the area.
 Keep a look out for large puffer fish and Angel Fish here.

-Snorkel Samae San Islands
+Snorkeling at Samae San Islands

-Accessed by a short trip down coast or by our exclusive snorkel boat these islands are largely unknown, let alone visited.
+Accessed by a short trip down the coast or by our exclusive snorkel boat these islands are largely unknown, let alone visited.
 Koh Samae San, Koh Chan & Koh Chuang.
 You really feel like you have escape reality down here. deserted beaches and shallow reefs galore to explore.
-Amazing rock structures descent in the shallow waters and create home for the hundred of tropical fish that occupy the reef in this area.
+Amazing rock structures descent in the shallow waters and create a home for the hundred of tropical fish that occupy the reef in this area.
 Very good chance to see blue spot sting rays and bat fish swimming around